Shadow Weaver (The Choir album): Release

-The double-disc vinyl version of the album included a new studio recording of "Beautiful Girl," a track previously released as a digital single the prior year; with the inclusion of that track, Shadow Weaver is the longest studio album the band has released to date, at over an hour in length.
-In February 2017, the Choir reissued the entire album for free streaming and download via NoiseTrade, including commentary tracks for each song, the album version of "Beautiful Girl," and three additional bonus tracks.
+Shadow Weaver was initially released digitally and as a single CD in April 2014.
+One month later, the Choir provided a digital release of band commentary on every track from Daugherty, Hindalong, Chandler, Michaels and Byrd, along with mix stems for each track.
+When the double-disc vinyl was released in September 2014, it included a new studio recording of "Beautiful Girl," a track previously released as a digital single the prior year.
+In February 2017, the Choir reissued the entire album for free streaming and download via NoiseTrade, including the band commentary tracks, the album version of "Beautiful Girl," and three additional bonus tracks.